devresolusi-hub/versioning-system/docs/DEVELOPER.md

   - All versions with:
     - Version number, size, MIME type, upload time.
     - “Latest” badge where `is_latest = TRUE`.
+    - Download button:
+      - If `storage_path` is a full URL (e.g. starts with `https://mega.nz`), it links directly there.
-    - Download button using Supabase public URL.
+      - Otherwise, it builds a Supabase public URL from `storage_path`.
 - States:
   - Normal (list), error (loadError), and empty (no files).